mit-plv/riscv-semantics/exceptions.md

-# RISC-V exceptions
+# RISC-V Exceptions

 Raising an exception involves two things:

 - Modifying a bunch of state (namely numerous CSRs, potentially including `mtval`, `mepc`, `mcause`, etc.)
-- 'Bailing out' of a cycle early, such that nothing that an instruction would do after an exception is raised actually happens.
+- "Bailing out" of a cycle early, such that nothing that an instruction would do after an exception is raised actually happens.

-Updating all the relevant state a little tedious, especially since determining that right set of CSRs to modify (machine-mode or supervisor-mode) involves consulting `medeleg` or `mideleg` and the current privilege mode.
-We provide the helper functions `raiseException` and `raiseExceptionWithInfo` to alleviate this.
+Updating all the relevant state is a little tedious, especially since determining that right set of CSRs to modify (machine-mode or supervisor-mode) involves consulting `medeleg` or `mideleg` and the current privilege mode.
+We provide the helper functions `raiseException` and `raiseExceptionWithInfo` to alleviate this tedium.

 Cutting the current cycle short is a bit involved.
-The details are covered in a [later section](#the-nitty-gritty), but suffice it to say here that ending the cycle early (via exception) is like returning from a function early: anything prior to the exception actually happens, and nothing after the exception happens at all.
-The next section elaborates on this.
+The details are covered in a [later section](#the-nitty-gritty), but suffice it to say here that ending the cycle early (via an exception) is like returning from a function early: anything prior to the exception actually happens, and nothing after the exception happens at all.
+The next section elaborates.

-# Practical consequences
+# Practical Consequences

-In hardware implementations, it's often the case that the effects of an instruction (such as writing to memory) don't actually go into effect or become permanent until the instruction is 'committed' or 'retired', in order to support out-of-order execution.
+In hardware implementations, it's often the case that the effects of an instruction (such as writing to memory) don't actually go into effect or become permanent until the instruction is "committed" or "retired," in order to support out-of-order execution.
 This is not the case in our project; as soon as an instruction issues the command `setRegister rd 42`, register `rd` really is set to 42.
 If that instruction goes on to raise an exception, it will still be the